 Depending on your body mass index (BMI), you should gain between 11 and 40 pounds (5 to 18 kilograms) during a pregnancy with one baby and 25–62 pounds (11 to 28 kilograms) when pregnant with twins.
 The good news is that you’ll lose some of that weight right after delivery.

 Baby’s weight comes off first — that’s obvious.
 You’ll also drop about another few pounds right away when you lose blood, fluids, and amniotic fluid.

-For the first week after birth, you may find that you’re running to the bathroom more often and that when you wake up in the night, you’re pajamas are soaked with sweat.
-These extra nuisances are your body’s way of ridding itself of extra fluid.
+For the first week after birth, you may find that you’re running to the bathroom more often and that when you wake up in the night, your pajamas are soaked with sweat.
+(Sweating tends to increase as your pregnancy hormone levels drop.)

-By the end of the first month, you may have shed up to 20 pounds without too much effort.
-Wait another 2 weeks for your uterus to shrink back to its original size, and your tummy will look flatter.
+By the end of the first month, you may have shed up to 20 pounds (9 kilograms) without too much effort.
+Wait another 2 weeks for your uterus to shrink back to its original size and your tummy will look flatter.